-CONTUSIONS/SPRAINS
+CONTUSIONS, SPRAINS AND STRAINS

-Take appropriate decision on contusions and sprains
+Take appropriate decision on contusions, sprains and strains.

 The below images (A,B) illustrate different normal and abnormal structures of ankles.
 Observe them and respond to the questions attached.

 - 1. Describe the abnormal structures of ankle observed - 2.
 What could be the causes of such abnormalities? - 3.
 What are the manifestations of such abnormalities in the human body? - 4.
 How can health personnel identify or notice these abnormalities? - 5.
 How can these abnormalities be corrected